danielpalmares/pig-game-v2/README.md

 ---

 <p align="center">
-  Pig Game is a dice game in which the first who scores 100 or more points, wins. 🏆
+  Pig Game is a dice game in which the first who scores 100 or more points, wins 🏆
 </p>

 <p align="center">